polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 DOT serves three primary functions within the Polkadot network:

-1. **Governance** - it is used to participate in the governance of the network
+- **Governance** - it is used to participate in the governance of the network
-2. **Staking** - DOT is staked to support the network’s operation and security
+- **Staking** - DOT is staked to support the network's operation and security
-3. **Buying Coretime** - used to purchase coretime in-bulk or on-demand and access the  chain to benefit from Polkadot's security and interoperability
+- **Buying coretime** - used to purchase coretime in-bulk or on-demand and access the  chain to benefit from Polkadot's security and interoperability

 Additionally, DOT can serve as a transferable token.
-For example, DOT held in the Treasury can be allocated to teams developing projects that benefit the Polkadot ecosystem.
+For example, DOT, held in the treasury, can be allocated to teams developing projects that benefit the Polkadot ecosystem.

 ## JAM and the Road Ahead